NortonV/CS50W/Project 1/entries/to_do.md

 # To do list

-1. **Search**: Allow the user to type a query into the search box in the sidebar to search for an encyclopedia entry.
-* If the query matches the name of an encyclopedia entry, the user should be redirected to that entry’s page.
-* If the query does not match the name of an encyclopedia entry, the user should instead be taken to a search results page that displays a list of all encyclopedia entries that have the query as a substring.
-For example, if the search query were *ytho*, then *Python* should appear in the search results.
-* Clicking on any of the entry names on the search results page should take the user to that entry’s page.

 2. **New Page**: Clicking “Create New Page” in the sidebar should take the user to a page where they can create a new encyclopedia entry.
 * Users should be able to enter a title for the page and, in a [textarea](https://www.w3schools.com/tags/tag_textarea.asp), should be able to enter the Markdown content for the page.
 * Users should be able to click a button to save their new page.